tjoyner/ofvioletsandlicorice/chapter23.md

 He let her take his hand, and looked in her eyes.
 Then, as if someone had turned on music, he got up and pushed her to the center of the yard.

-"Would you like to dance?" he asked, and without waiting for a response, he put an arm around her waist and began to whistle *Under the Bridge of Paris*, while to his nose there returned, insistently, a scent of violets.
+"Would you like to dance?" he asked, and without waiting for a response, he put an arm around her waist and began to whistle *Under the Bridges of Paris*, while to his nose there returned, insistently, a scent of violets.

 <div style="text-align: center">
 <a href="http://ofvioletsandlicorice.tumblr.com/post/129355307919/of-violets-and-licorice-table-of-contents">Table of Contents</a><br/>